Igbo History and Origins

 As expected, Taylor set out with great zeal to Christianize the Ìgbò people of Ọnịcha.
 They had welcomed him as “one of their own,” considering his skin color.
 In fact, Taylor and his Sierra-Leonean assistants were popularly identified as “Oyibo Oji” (black Englishmen)—a derisive slang for blacks pretending to be whites.
 The Obi of Ọnịcha at the time, Obi Akazụa was quite benevolent to the Mission.
 It was he who gave the missionaries the large parcels of land where they settled and from which they leased some portions to the Roman Catholic missionaries when they arrived 28 years later in 1885.
 The situation of the Christianization mission from 1857 up to 1870 can be best described as wobbly, complicated, and consistently troubled.
 Rev Taylor sometimes appeared energetic and successful in his missionary evangelism but would slump to the deepest frustration and despair the next moment.
 Not only was he fighting almost fruitlessly to overthrow the social order in Ọnịcha and replace it with Christian and British structure, but he was also having internal fights with his junior colleagues who either embarrassed or challenged his leadership authority.
 Taylor mistook the hospitality of Ọnịcha people to be a total disposition to the message of Christianity without understanding the political undertones it carried subtly with it. Ọnịcha, for a fact, was at war with its neighbors, including Ògídí and Obosi; and so, it desperately needed allies, local or foreign, especially to scare off their enemies from the interiors.
 The missionaries and traders were a good answer to their desire for alliances to ward off enemies.

 Rev Taylor made converts and had, within a decade by 1867, only about 310 members in his church amidst a general Ọnịcha population of over 21,000 persons (see F. K. Ekechi’s Missionary Enterprise and Rivalry in Igboland, 1857–1914).
 It was an extremely small number for such a long time.
 But there were other achievements.
 Taylor established the very first formal primary school in Ìgbòland which was opened at Ọnịcha on Monday, 15 November 1858 with a total of 14 girls aged between 10 and 16 years.
 Boys considered it degrading to go to school at the time until some began to see the benefits it promised, such as the art of reading and writing.
-It has to be established here that the idea of “boarding school” in Ìgbòland was also planted by Taylor when he assembled these school children and kept them in the mission house to ensure that they were kept away from the “pagan environment.”
+It has to be established here that the idea of a “boarding school” in Ìgbòland was also planted by Taylor when he assembled these school children and kept them in the mission house to ensure that they were kept away from the “pagan environment.”
 With the boarding school, children were effectively Christianized such that they could hardly return to the indigenous spirituality of their parents when they had grown.
 It worked!
-They were called “boarders” and were supported with funds and material items (like discarded clothes, writing and reading materials, etc.) that came from Britain through Taylor’s solicitations.
+They were called “boarders” and were supported with funds and material items (like discarded clothes, writing, and reading materials, etc.) that came from Britain through Taylor’s solicitations.
 It was from among these early “boarders” arose such early educated Ọnịcha Christian men like Isaac Mba, T. D. Anyaegbunam, and others, including Walter Amobi of Ogidi who would later help in bible translations and missionary expansion into the Ìgbò interiors when they had become full adults by the end of the 19th century.
 The subjects they learned in the boarding school included Bible stories, Prayers, Music, Arithmetic, Geography, and English.
 There is no question that what attracted these Ìgbò at the time to the Christianization scheme was more of the desire to learn how to read and write in the white man’s language and barely the message of Christianity.
-It was the reason some parents allowed their children to join the boarding school, after seeing other children march through the town singing songs.
+It was the reason some parents allowed their children to join the boarding school after seeing other children march through the town singing songs.
 This led to a great increase in enrolment by 1864.
 Taylor also tried in vain to discourage his converts from polygamy, especially the prominent ones like John Okosi.
 He ended up making Okosi return to the indigenous faith as well as to his many wives.
-It has to be noted that Okosi was one of the precious converts Crowther and Taylor boasted of because he was, unlike most of the converts that were the rejects and downtrodden of the society, from a privileged background.
+It has to be noted that Okosi was one of the precious converts Crowther and Taylor boasted of because he was, unlike most of the converts who were the rejects and downtrodden of the society, from a privileged background.
 With men like Okosi as members of the congregation, the missionaries reasoned, other prominent people could be Christianized and the church would not just be filled with only slaves and rejects.
 Thus, when Okosi de-Christianized to be able to return to his polygamous married life, Taylor received it with a heavy heart and made the rash, immature decision of dismissing Okosi’s son, Gilbert from the mission boarding school.

 Meanwhile, Taylor still fought battles in the Mission.
 As a result of the internal crises between Taylor and his junior colleagues, he ran into problems with Bishop Crowther whose son had done a shabby job of investigating the causes of conflict between him and other mission agents much to the disfavor of Taylor by the late 1860s.
 Thus, by 1869, Taylor was transferred from Ọnịcha and replaced by his biggest rival, Rev W. G. Romaine.
 Records of success at Christianization would dwindle as scandals, epidemics, inter-village wars, and political conflicts between the traders and Ọnịcha indigenes overtook the airwaves throughout the 1870s.
-For example, between 1876 and 1877, one of Taylor’s successors, William John, from Sierra-Leone, ruthlessly flogged two girls whom he and his wife kept as slaves and inserted pepper into their genitals as a way of punishing them further.
+For example, between 1876 and 1877, one of Taylor’s successors, William John, from Sierra Leone, ruthlessly flogged two girls whom he and his wife kept as slaves and inserted pepper into their genitals as a way of punishing them further.
 When one of the girls died from the pain and exhaustion of the punishment, John and his wife secretly buried her.
 But the criminal act came to light and tremendously scandalized the people and the Mission.
 The trading group of the Expedition Team used the Court of Equity to diminish the enormity of this crime by not doing a thorough investigation, hence, John went free until many years later when he was re-arraigned, found guilty, and jailed in Sierra Leone.
 The 1870s, however, were the period of the CMS expansion into other Ìgbò areas beyond Ọnịcha.
 The Christianization drive, having been tested for 17 years in Ọnịcha, was carried into riverine areas like Osomala in 1873, Asaba in 1874, Abọ in 1883, and Obosi in 1882.

 The 1880s were to be the beginning of the fierce competition, rivalry, and political maneuvering between the two main Christian missions that established their enterprise in Ìgbòland, and also between the whites and blacks in the CMS in particular—all in the battle for the mind and material resources of the Ìgbò through Christianization.
 Thus, on 5 December 1885, the missionaries of the Roman Catholic Mission arrived in Ọnịcha to establish their own enterprise under the aegis of the Holy Ghost Fathers (otherwise called “CSSp.” a Latin short for Congregatio Sancti Spiriti) – a French mission led by Fr Joseph Lutz.
 A year before, in 1884, the RCM had already been established in Asaba (on the western flank of the Niger River) under the aegis of the Society for African Missions (SMA), an Italian mission led by a Milanese priest, Fr Carlo Zappa who would eventually spend a long time among the West Niger Ìgbò.
 No sooner than the missionaries of RCM settled down and began winning converts in Ọnịcha did they begin to face opposition from the CMS.
 In reality, the RCM had deeper pockets and a heavier financial war chest than the CMS to run the missionary enterprise.